bullet-db/bullet-db.github.io/docs/ui/setup.md

 There is a Node.js server endpoint defined at [server/index.js](server/index.js) to serve the UI.
 This dynamically injects the settings (see configuration [below](#configuration)) into the served UI based on the environment variable NODE_ENV.
 You should not need to worry about if you only have one environment.

-The entrypoint for the UI is the [Express](http://expressjs.com/) endpoint defined as the main in package.json that simply adds the server/index.js as a middleware.
+The entry-point for the UI is the [Express](http://expressjs.com/) endpoint defined as the main in package.json that simply adds the server/index.js as a middleware.

 Regardless of which [installation](#installation) option you chose, you need the following folder structure in order to run the UI: